Kotlin/kotlinx-kover/docs/gradle-plugin/configuring.md

                     classes("com.example.*")
                     // excludes all classes located in specified package and it subpackages, wildcards '*' and '?' are available packages("com.another.subpackage")
-                    // excludes all classes and functions, annotated by specified annotations, wildcards '*' and '?' are available annotatedBy("*Generated*")
+                    // excludes all classes and functions, annotated by specified annotations (with BINARY or RUNTIME AnnotationRetention), wildcards '*' and '?' are available annotatedBy("*Generated*")
                 }